KathleenScriver/truck-trackr-be/README.md

 **Error Response**

-If the brewery cannot be located, the response will include `status: 404` with `"message": "Brewery not found with ID --"` If the event cannot be located, the response will include `status: 404` with `"message": "Event ID -- not found with associated brewery ID --"`
+If the brewery cannot be located, the response will include `status: 400` with `"message": "Sorry, that brewery does not exist, please try again."`

 **GET `/api/v1/breweries/:brewery_id/brewery_events/:id`**